Before you get started on the assignment, read the concepts in theLesson 4 concept gallery.

 - Follow the instructions given in order to download the .txt file that was created for you.
 (Depending upon which web browser you are using, the instruction you choose when you right-click on the file name may say, Save Link Target As...)
 Direct the .txt file to your Lesson4 directory, and name it Burglaries.txt.
 (Don't worry about the "necessary shapefiles," we have already downloaded them.)

-- If you are able, open the .txt file (or .xlsx file if you downloaded it from above) with Excel and review the contents.
+- If you are able, open the .xls file with Excel and review the contents.

 You should see 26 fields of information.
 The first field contains the encoded designation for the Census tract.
 What is its name? _______________.
-The other 25 fields are the 12 burglary counts and 12 rates for each of the 12 years, and the population of each tract in 2000.
+The other 25 fields are 12 burglary counts and 12 burglary rates for the years 1998 through 2009, and the population of each tract in 2000.

 - Close Excel.